 - Antibacterial and disinfecting products are not necessary for most domestic situations (they were designed to sterilize hospitals) and will kill beneficial bacteria that help your septic tank function.

 - Too much bleach can kill or disrupt the bacteria within a septic tank.
 It is also toxic to aquatic life.
 If your septic tank is located close to a natural water system, there is a high chance that bleach from your wastewater is being directly released into the groundwater through your septic system.
+Learn what is oxygen bleach powder and how to use it, and use this oxygen bleach as a septic safe bleach alternative.

 Chemical Drain Cleaners